Site icon View from La Vila

 Then head up to the castle for great views over the town.
 Go via the Carrer del Marques de Campo, now an elegant traffic-free boulevard lined with plane trees.

-TIP: if you fancy a good place to eat, away from the standard tourist fare around the seafront, head for the Carrer de Lareto and take your pick.
+TIP: Dénia calls itself “City of Gastronomy” and it has some seriously top class restaurants.
+If you fancy a good place to eat, away from the standard tourist fare around the seafront, head for Carrer de Lareto and take your pick.
 The street is lined with restaurants, so you’re spoilt for choice!

 Alicante tram network